Ahmex2/Translator--/Readme.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License](LICENSE).
 Feel free to use and modify the code for personal or commercial use.